mridul037/mridul037/README.md

 **Quote of the hour:**

-The most amazing achievement of the computer software industry is its continuing cancellation of the steady and staggering gains made by the computer hardware industry.
+The cost of adding a feature isn’t just the time it takes to code it.
+The cost also includes the addition of an obstacle to future expansion.
+The trick is to pick the features that don’t fight each other.

-~ Henry Petroski
+~ John Carmack
 <pre>

 </pre>